rust-lang/rust/text/0000-path-clarity.md

 unambiguous about which crate they draw from, we can solve a number of confusions and papercuts with the module system.

+## Epoch-based migration story

+We can avoid the need for fallback in resolution by leveraging epochs instead.
+On the current epoch, we would make `crate::` paths available and start warning about *not* using them for crate-internal paths, but we would not issue warnings about `extern crate`.
+In the next epoch, we would change absolute path interpretations, such that warning-free code on the previous epoch would continue to compile and have the same meaning.

 ## Bike-sheddy choices

 There are a few aspects of this proposal that could be colored a bit differently